Ry-F3/holdu/README.md

 <br>

-### Exploring the Remaining models in Future Development
+### Remaining models to be Explored in Future Development

 The unused models, including Chat, Message, Experience, and Comment, will be explored in future development plans to enhance the product and broaden the application's use case.
 These models represent features such as chat conversations, individual chat messages, user work experiences, and comments on entities within the application.
 Integrating these features will enrich the user experience and provide additional functionality, ultimately improving engagement and expanding the application's capabilities.